Blind Network Revenue Management and Bandits with Knapsacks under Limited Switches: Introduction

-\subsection{Roadmap}
+\subsubsection{Roadmap.}

-We develop our results in the following manner.
-In Section~\ref{sec:Considered} we introduce the models that we have considered.
-We describe the two traditional models \bnrm and \bwk, introduce their limited switching budget variants \lsbnrm and \lsbwk, and explain their relationships.
-We survey all the relevant modeling components in the literature.
-In Section~\ref{sec:NRM} we introduce the deterministic linear program, and present the results in the (simplified) distributionally-known case.
-While the techniques and results in this case are standard, they build clean intuitions for our main results.
+In Section~\ref{sec:Considered} we start with the classical discrete price \bnrm model and then introduce its limited switching budget variant \lsbnrm.
+In Section~\ref{sec:NRM} we introduce the deterministic linear program, and present the results in the (simple) distributionally-known case.
+While the techniques and results are standard, they build intuitions for our main results.
 In Section~\ref{sec:BlindNRM} we introduce our main results in the distributionally-unknown case.
-We prove matching upper and lower bounds on the optimal regret and provide optimal and efficient algorithms.
-In Section~\ref{sec:simulation} we conduct a numerical study.
-We conclude the paper in Section~\ref{sec:Conclusions}. }
+We prove matching upper and lower bounds on the optimal regret and provide optimal and efficient algorithms that achieve the optimal regret.
+In Section~\ref{sec:simulation} we conduct an extensive simulation study.
+In Section~\ref{sec:LinearDemands} we extend our results to the continuous price setting by assuming that the demand is linear.
+We conclude the paper in Section~\ref{sec:Conclusions}.
+All the generalizations to the \lsbwk problem are deferred to Sections~\ref{sec:BwK}--~\ref{sec:BwKLS} in the Appendix.